WestDRI/slides/content/git_remotes/_index.md

 ---

-# <center>Downloading data from the remote</center>
+# <center>Getting data from the remote</center>
-{{<br size="4">}}
+{{<br size="3">}}

-If you collaborate on your project through the GitHub remote, you will have to download data added by your teammates to keep your local project up to date
+If you collaborate on your project through the GitHub remote, you will have to get the data added by your teammates to keep your local project up to date
 {{<br size="2">}}

 To download new data from the remote, you have 2 options: